-Reduced introductory bonus
+Increased introductory bonus

 How far this bonus goes will depend on what tier of property you book and whether you book an off-peak, standard or peak awards stay.
-This many points could get you up to 15 nights at the lowest-tier Marriott Bonvoy properties at an off-peak time, a few stays at a mid-tier property at a normal time, or, if you’re in the mood to splurge, a single night at an ultra-luxurious property at a peak time.
+This many points could get you up to at least 15 nights at the lowest-tier Marriott Bonvoy properties at an off-peak time, a few stays at a mid-tier property at a normal time, or, if you’re in the mood to splurge, a single night at an ultra-luxurious property at a peak time.

 If you use Marriott’s fifth night free perk, you could stretch this even further.
 Keep in mind, however, that free night certificates are tied to redemption levels, not hotel categories.